 - For the types that can live in a garden pond, it’s best to keep them separate.
 It’s best not to mix different types in the same pond.

 If weather conditions are warm enough then your pond will provide a very similar environment to your aquarium.
 This means it’s just an alternative means of containment for the water, but much bigger.

 Pros of having a pond

-- having stabilized water is healthy and soothing to the goldfish
+- Having stabilized water is healthy and soothing for goldfish

 Cons of fish ponds

 - More expenses involved in the care and maintenance of a pond